 Walking and cycling to and from railway stations

 Getting to a railway station can be difficult.
-The railway line itself can act as a barrier, severing a community in half with limited connections including dingy tunnels, or poorly maintained and badly lit footbridges.
+The railway line itself can act as a barrier, severing a community in half with limited connections including dingy tunnels, or poorly maintained and badly lit footbridges that can be no-go zones for women and elderly people.
 The streets that link to the station are often heavily trafficked, polluted and unattractive.
-Station forecourts are generally designed around the needs of taxis rather than passengers.
+Station forecourts are generally designed around the needs of taxis and car parking rather than passengers.

-This event looks at best practice in providing inclusive access to railway stations, aiming to provide passengers travelling on foot, by bicycle or bus, safe, comfortable, attractive and direct routes, that will help to make railway use a first choice over the use of a car.
+This event looks at best practice in providing high quality access to railway stations, aiming to provide passengers travelling on foot, by bicycle or bus, safe, comfortable, attractive and direct routes, that will help to make railway use a first choice over the use of a car.